susylPearl/formPilot/PERMISSIONS_JUSTIFICATION.md

 ## Questions or Concerns?

-If you have questions about any permission or how your data is handled, please review the source code or contact the development team.
+If you have questions about any permission or how your data is handled, please review the source code or contact the development team (sushilpearl13@gmail.com).

-**Last Updated**: 2024
+**Last Updated**: 2025